Chapter 3:

 The spot light grew into a blinding flash.
 I shut my eyes.

 A stale smell, something old and musty, filled my nose.
-When I looked again, I stood in an aisle between a few rows of wooden pews—somewhere to sit; I guessed.
-Now I was in the sanctuary of a rundown, stone-work church surrounded me.
-A large wooden door stood to my left.
+When I looked again, I stood in an aisle between a few rows of wooden pews—somewhere to sit.
+I was now in the sanctuary of a rundown, stone-work church.
+A large wooden door stood several meters to my left.

 A way out!

-I charged towards it, slamming it with my entire body.
+I charged towards it, slamming my entire body into it so I could break through.
 I didn't care what was on the other side.
 The door didn't budge.
 I grabbed the handle, a metal ring, and yanked it with everything I had.
 Still nothing.
 There was no visible lock to explain why, but it wouldn't push or pull open.

 "Hey!
 Stop it, right now," snapped the voice from behind me.
 "That door is not a… well, door."
 Irritation replaced the playfulness from before.
 "Think of it as… decor.
 Only I decide who comes or goes.
 Leave it alone!"

 I looked over my shoulder.
-Bright light spilled into the room from somewhere, but I remained a prisoner alone with an invisible kidnapper.
-The only difference being the walls that replaced the empty expanse.
+Bright light spilled into the room from somewhere, but I remained a lone prisoner stuck with my invisible kidnapper.
+The only difference now being the walls that replaced the empty expanse.

 Opposite the ‘decorative’ door, I had to squint to make out a wall of large, illuminated stained-glass windows.
-Arranged in an odd, inverted triangle, each of them housed a unique portrait silhouetted by its own colorful palette.
+Three of them housed unique portraits, each silhouetted by their own colorful palette, arranging an odd, inverted triangle.
 The unrecognizable faces and forms within were much like the state of the church itself—broken and incomplete.

 The top left window had deep hues of midnight blue and royal purple.
-The figure was so damaged that it was an enigmatic shadow of its former self.
-Residing in a serene darkness, hints of what might have been starlight glimmered near the edges.
+Residing in a serene darkness, the figure was so damaged that it was an enigmatic shadow of its former self.
+Hints of what might have been starlight glimmered near the edges.

-Contrasting it, the top right window burned with blazing reds, oranges, and bright golds that bled into each other, glowing with the intensity of a raging inferno.
-The mosaic, a chaotic mess, made it difficult to determine whether it was supposed to be a being of warmth and passion, or destruction.
-Light flickered through the picture like a living flame, waiting to consume the entire building.
+Contrasting it, the top right window burned with blazing reds, oranges, and bright golds.
+They all bled into each other, glowing with the intensity of a raging inferno.
+The mosaic, a chaotic mess, made it difficult to determine whether it was supposed to be a being of warmth, passion, or destruction.
+The picture's light flickered like a living flame, ready and waiting to consume the entire building.

 At the bottom of the formation, the third image echoed an unusual twilight of dusky purples and subtle oranges blurring into a soft golden glow.
 Unlike the other two, the cracks and distortions from the fractures didn't evoke the same feeling of unease.
 It had a soothing balance to it, as if the figure's purpose maintained its delicate equilibrium on the verge of collapse.

 A smaller fourth window sat at the center of the trinity.
-Undamaged except for a crack spreading from the direction of the image of flames.
 It gleamed with an intricate, mandala-like pattern that pulled colors from the other windows.
 The mesmerizing design had shapes that shifted and warped the longer I stared at it, like a living kaleidoscope.
+Though mostly undamaged, it had a crack that appeared to spread inward from the edge closest to the image of flames.

-Beneath them stood an oddly simple pillar carved of stone; possibly a podium, pedestal, or maybe a pulpit to preach from.
-To the right and left were crumbling stairs leading to an area above me.
-It probably wasn't an exit either, even if I managed to climb up without falling.
+Beneath the triangle stood an oddly simple pillar carved of stone; possibly a podium, pedestal, or maybe some kind of pulpit to preach from.
+To the right and left were crumbling stairs that led to an area above me.
+Even if I managed to climb them without falling, they probably didn’t lead to an exit.

-"Enjoying the view, hmmm?
+"Enjoying the view?
+Of course you are.
 I'm kind of fond of it myself.
 After all, it's… Nope.
-Never mind.
+Nevermind.
 I'm getting off topic.
-As for my game, I’ve made my decision."
-As the voice continued, I found myself physically drawn closer to the windows.
-"I was originally looking for someone, hmmm... let's say, more… capable?
-While I rummaged around in that little game of yours.
+As for my game, I've made my decision."
+While the voice continued, I found myself physically drawn closer to the windows.
+"I was originally looking for someone, hmmm… let's say, more… capable?
 I need them for a special… task.
 Somebody who's a real Go-Getter, you know?
-But alas… I suppose you'll do, for now.
+But alas, while rummaging around in that little game of yours, all I found was… I suppose you'll do, for now.
 Then we'll both get to see what you're made of, right?
 Right."

 "I-If you want someone else for the—" I stopped before calling it a job.